LoreStudio-Charles/Virtue/README.md

 #### Humility, Valor, or Justice
 As you play in the field, the sun warms your skin, and the laughter of your siblings rings like music in the air.
 You chase a butterfly, your bare feet dancing over the wildflowers that sway gently in the breeze.
 But then, a commotion draws your attention to the edge of the farm.
 You glance over to see Elara in a heated discussion with a girl from the village who stands with hands balled into fists, frustration etched across her face.
-You can’t hear the words, but you can see Elara’s pale cheeks, her eyes wide with worry.
+You can't hear the words, but you can see Elara's pale cheeks, her eyes wide with worry.
 Your heart races; you want to help but feel small and unsure.
 You remember how Elara always defended and stood up for you against teasing.
-She seems to need that same protection now, but you’re just a child, barely taller than the daisies surrounding you.
+She seems to need that same protection now, but you're just a child, barely taller than the daisies surrounding you.
 In an attempt to approach, the girl notices you and scowls.
-“She’s not worth your time!
-Just look at her!” she snaps, her voice sharp, aiming to belittle.
+"She's not worth your time!
+Just look at her!" she snaps, her voice sharp, aiming to belittle.
 You can feel a fire ignite in your chest at her words.
 A choice looms before you.
 Do you:
 ##### Option Cards
 - De-escalate the situation with kindness and defend Elara in an act of **Humility**, even if it earns you the bully's ire.